 - Overview of the skill development ecosystem in India encompassing the broad policy

-- Structural framework that governs the skill development activities in the country
+- The structural framework that governs the skill development activities in the country

 - Challenges related to skill development in India

-Skill development is key feature in every individual’s life if he/she want to be employed.
-Every country needs individuals with higher level of skills and educational qualification.
-We can’t say that people with good educational qualification will surely get employment or skilled person will definitely get a job.
-An individual who want to get employed will have two possess both the things together i.e. good education and higher level of skills.
+Skill development is a key feature in every individual’s life if he/she wants to be employed.
+Every country needs individuals with higher levels of skills and educational qualifications.
+We can’t say that people with good educational qualifications will surely get employment or skilled person will definitely get a job.
+An individual who wants to get employed will have two possess both the things together i.e. good education and a higher level of skills.

-The skill development ecosystem in India is complex, large and diverse, providing varied levels of skills across an extremely heterogeneous population.
+The skill development ecosystem in India is complex, large, and diverse, providing varying levels of skills across an extremely heterogeneous population.
 Skill development in India can be broadly segmented into Education and Vocational Training.

-Elementary, secondary and higher education is governed by the Ministry of Human Resource Development.
-University and Higher Education caters to all college education (Arts, Science, Commerce, etc.), while engineering education, polytechnics, etc. fall under Technical Education.
+Elementary, secondary, and higher education is governed by the Ministry of Human Resource Development.
+University and Higher Education cater to all college education (Arts, Science, Commerce, etc.), while engineering education, polytechnics, etc. fall under Technical Education.

 At the central level, the nodal institution for vocational training is the Director General of Employment & Training (DGET) under the Ministry of Labor and Employment.